|Jumbo crossing. Calicut- Kollegal NH at Muthangn. www.deccanchronicle.com|

 The wild Trust of India (WTI) who are trying to resolve this menacing problem caused by wild elephants is working hard to secure such elephant corridors, along which the pachyderms move, in Assam, Megalaya, Kerala and Karnataka to reduce the threats and damages by way of relocation of villages, community participation, land purchase, early warning of elephant raids, etc. Relocation of an entire village is a difficult task and in some places it does work well.
 In the next decade their target is 100 elephant corridors across India to reduce the conflict between pachyderms and people.

 In the agricultural areas near the forests, the farmers across India face similar threats.
 Elephants barge into the farm lands and sometimes into the villages and leave behind a trail of chaos, destruction and damages.
 Crop losses run into crores of rupees.
-Farm lands are raided by elephants, not withstanding several safe guards followed by the farm owners such as elephant prevention trenches (EPT), chilli fences, solar powered electric fences with warning system, etc. In Kerala, farmers follow a different, but effective method.
+Farm lands are raided by elephants, not withstanding several safe guards followed by the farm owners such as elephant prevention trenches (EPT), chilly fences, solar powered electric fences with warning system, etc. In Kerala, farmers follow a different, but effective method.
 They raise beehives on their properties to scare the raiding elephants.
 In villages around Madukkari, many elephnts know how to get past the solar fence.
 Sounding of siren near Kittampalayam village would warn the owner that his farm was being raided by the elephants to feast on the mouth-watering bnanas!!